The 10 commandments for legally compliant use of AI

-By Prof. Dr. Thomas Wilmer
+by Prof. Dr. Thomas Wilmer

 2. Do not assume that the AI is perfect and produces error-free results.

 AI results are not error-free.
-ChatGPT is amazingly good but it also produces flawed results.
-AI is only as good and correct and non-discriminatory as the underlying data and algorithms.
-Particularly in the case of questions on individual scientific subjects, this cannot be any different due to the lack of access to subject databases; in some cases ChatGPT then also invents source references.
-So if AI is used for commercially relevant purposes, one should always cross-check the results and, above all, be aware that recourse to the AI provider could be difficult due to its conditions and the legal ambiguity about the AI's "target state".
+GenAI is amazingly good, but it also produces flawed results.
+AI is only as good, accurate and non-discriminatory as the underlying data and algorithms.
+This is particularly true for questions on specific scientific subjects, where a lack of access to specialist databases means that AI sometimes invents source references.
+If AI is used for economic or scientific purposes, the results should always be cross-checked.

 4. Consider whether you want to give your database/website to the AI... use opt-out options.

-Openly accessible content on your website can be read by the AI.
-Access by the AI to your website can possibly be legally prohibited by a machine-readable objection in the source code, but you can de facto prevent the readout by using bot blocks and opt-out markers (see this for example ).
-From this author's point of view, it is recommended to include the following wording in the meta name="robots": "The site owner declares a reservation of use in accordance with Section 44b (3) of the Copyright Act on Text and Data Mining (UrhG) and according to Art.
+Openly accessible content on your website can be read by AI.
+Access to your website by AI can possibly be legally prohibited by a machine-readable objection in the source code, but you can otherwise effectively prevent reading by bot blocks and opt-out markers.
+From the author's point of view, it is advisable to include the following wording in the meta name="robots" and in the imprint: "The site owner declares a reservation of use in accordance with Section 44b (3) of the Copyright Act on Text and Data Mining (UrhG) and according to Art.
 4 Para.
-3 of the EU DSM Directive; The site owner declares a reservation of use in accordance with Section 44b (3) of the Copyright Act on Text and Data Mining (UrhG) and according to Art.
-4 Para.
-3 of the EU DSM Directive."
+3 of the EU DSM Directive; Der Seiteninhaber erklärt einen Nutzungsvorbehalt nach § 44b Absatz 3 des Urheberrechtsgesetzes zum Text und Data Mining (UrhG) und nach Art.
+4 Abs.
+3 der EU DSM-Richlinie"

 You should not include any personal data or data of famous or non-famous personalities in prompts unless